bopopescu/tweek/README.md

 Tweek
 ====

+NOTE: Please see _____________ for the most up-to-date and detailed description of this project.

 Description
 -----------
-Tweek is a research project created to experiment mining Twitter data in a MapReduce framework.
+Tweek is a research project created to experiment mining Twitter data to predict stock market changes using a MapReduce framework.
 This is being built as a senior capstone project at Brown University in the Computer Science course "Data-Intensive Scalable Computing."

 Pulling Twitter Data
 --------------------